cnolan3/Cicada-16/HardwareSpec/System_Library.md

 # **Cricket-16 System Library**

-This document describes the functions that are available in the permanent System Library, which is located in its own dedicated, read-only RAM region at **`E800-EFFF`**.
+This document describes the functions that are available in the permanent System Library, which is located in a dedicated, 2 KiB internal ROM at **`E800-EFFF`**.

-These functions are copied from the internal Boot ROM to the System Library RAM by the boot process and are available for any game to use.
-They provide standardized, optimized routines for common tasks.
-After the boot sequence completes, this memory region is made read-only to protect the library's integrity.
+This library is a permanent part of the console's hardware and is always available for any game to use.
+It provides standardized, optimized routines for common tasks.

 _This document will be updated with a full list of available functions, their addresses, and their usage instructions as they are defined._